Field Trips

 Become a Chapter Supporting Member of the Marin Audubon Society starting at $35 a year, or RENEW your membership today!
 Your membership helps to fund important efforts such as our ongoing habitat restoration projects, the Monarch Rescue Project, our Northern Spotted Owl Outreach program, and of course our monthly field trips and speaker series!
 We cannot do these important projects, along with our many other efforts, without the support of our dedicated members!

-Las Gallinas Sanitary District & Hamilton Wetlands
+The Ponds at Las Gallinas Valley Sanitary District

 Field Trips Webinar Recordings Archive